padas-lab-de/krony-PT/README.md

 ### **TODO:** <a name="todo">

+* Fix training:
+	* Add bias.
+	* Decompose new weights.
+	* Load them and check correctness of checkpoints.
+	* Add 2 methods to KronyPT load_from_gpt and save_to_gpt

 * Go through all HF steps (torch to HF), and apply it to the newly found repo:
 	1. Make an inference script.